Pure Natural Inflation Passes the ACT: Introduction

 \section{Introduction}

-Whilst eagerly awaiting data from upcoming intermediate and small-scale probes accessing a completely new window on inflation, it is once again CMB experiments that provide us with brand new and possibly highly consequential measurements \cite{ACT:2025fju}.
-A slightly larger value for the scalar spectral tilt $n_s$ has meant that a number of key compelling models including (the simplest realizations of) Starobinsky and Higgs inflation are now somewhat in tension with the data \cite{Zharov:2025evb}.
-There are well-studied practical stratagems to resolve such tension, including non-minimal coupling to gravity \cite{Kallosh:2025rni} and a stiff equation of state \cite{Haque:2025uga, Drees:2025ngb} during reheating.
+Whilst eagerly awaiting data from upcoming intermediate and small-scale probes accessing a completely new window on inflation, it is once again CMB data, when combined with DESI, that provide a new and possibly highly consequential measurement \cite{AtacamaCosmologyTelescope:2025blo,Ferreira:2025lrd,McDonough:2025lzo}.
+A slightly larger value for the scalar spectral tilt $n_s$ has meant that a number of key compelling models including (the simplest realizations of) Starobinsky and Higgs inflation are now somewhat in tension with the data \cite{Zharov:2025zjg}.
+There are well-studied practical stratagems to resolve such tension, including non-minimal coupling to gravity \cite{Kallosh:2025rni}, modified gravity \cite{DOnofrio:2025bol}, and a stiff equation of state \cite{Haque:2025uga, Drees:2025ngb,Odintsov:2025bmp} during reheating.

 Under the assumption of minimal coupling to gravity and standard post-inflationary evolution, in this brief letter we focus on a simple and natural \footnote{Natural in the sense that the inflaton is an axion like particle coupled to a pure Yang-Mills theory.} inflation model featuring a significant portion of parameter space that is fully consistent with the latest ACT data.
 We do so first by assuming instantaneous reheating and later considering perturbative reheating.